lakshug23/appmaverchain/README.md

 ## Overview

-MedChain is a comprehensive blockchain-based drug supply chain management system that ensures transparency, authenticity, and traceability of pharmaceutical products from manufacturer to end consumer.
+Maverchain is a comprehensive blockchain-based drug supply chain management system that ensures transparency, authenticity, and traceability of pharmaceutical products from manufacturer to end consumer.
 Built on Ethereum blockchain technology, it prevents counterfeit drugs from entering the supply chain while providing real-time tracking and verification capabilities.

 ## Team

-**Team Name:** MedChain Innovation Team
+**Team Name:** Maverchain Innovation Team

 **Team Members:**
 - Lead Developer & Blockchain Architect